GDSL-UL/san/docs/10-st_analysis.md

 ![](10-st_analysis_files/figure-epub3/unnamed-chunk-29-1.png)<!-- -->

-None of the models does a great job at predicting the observed count of new COVID-19 cases.
-They display correlation coefficients between 0.23 and 0.24 and high degree of correlation between them.
-Part of the assignment will be finding ways to improve this initial models.
-They should just be considered as a starting point.
+All the models do a relatively job at predicting the observed count of new COVID-19 cases.
+They display correlation coefficients of 0.64/5 and high degree of correlation between them.
+These models will provide a good starting point for the assignment.
 There are a potentially few easy ways to make some considerable improvement.

-* *Option 1* Remove all zeros from the dependent variable `c_covid19_r`.
+* *Option 1* Remove all zeros from the dependent variable `n_covid19_r`.
 They are likely to be affecting the ability of the model to predict positive values which are of main interest if we want to understand the spatio-temporal patterns of the outbreak.
 * *Option 2* Remove all zeros from the dependent variable and additionally use its log for the regression model.
 * *Option 3* Include more explanatory variables.
 Look for factors which can explain the spatial-temporal variability of the current COVID-19 outbreak.
 Look for hypotheses / anecdotal evidence from the newspapers and social media.
 * *Option 4* Check for collinearity.
 Collinearity is likely to be an issue given the way basis functions are created.
 Checking for collinearity of course will not improve the fit of the existing model but it is important to remove collinear terms if statistical inference is a key goal - which in this case is.
 Over to you now!